The best cradle cap shampoos can help with irritating skin conditions that even the best baby shampoos cannot handle.

 You can wash the baby’s hair every few days.
 There is no need for a daily bath for your newborn as this can dry out their skin and cause extra issues.

 Does breast milk help cradle cap?

 Breastfeeding mothers swear by their liquid gold and breastmilk has been known to treat cradle cap for some newborns.
 You can always try to apply breastmilk to your babies cradle cap to see if it helps, but there is no guarantee, just as there is none when using a baby shampoo either.
 If cradle cap persists, talk to your doctor.

 When washing a baby that has cradle cap, you can follow these basic tips:

 Put the baby in a warm bath and wet the hair.
 Apply cradle cap shampoo and gentle rub it in with your fingers, a washcloth or a baby hairbrush (the one with the softest of bristles that normally comes in a baby care kit.)
-Allow the shampoo to sit on the hair for a few minutes and then rinse it out with small amounts of water at a time.
+Allow the shampoo to sit on the hair for a few minutes and then rinse it out with small numbers of water at a time.

 After rinsing and getting the baby out of the bath, pat the cradle cap area with a towel or a dry washcloth to get out additional moisture.

-repeat this process every few days, and the cradle cap should clear up in no time.
+Repeat this process every few days, and the cradle cap should clear up in no time.

 If the cradle cap persists, or worsens then talk to your doctor as they may want to prescribe a special shampoo to resolve the issue.